JetBrains-Research/coqpilot/README.md

 * `coqpilot.openAiModelsParameters`, `coqpilot.predefinedProofsModelsParameters`, `coqpilot.grazieModelsParameters` and `coqpilot.lmStudioModelsParameters`:

 Each of these settings are modified in `settings.json` and contain an array of models from this service.
 Each model will be used for generation independantly.
 Multiple models for a single service could be defined.
 For example, you can define parameters for two open-ai gpt models.
 One would be using `gpt-3.5` and the other one `gpt-4`.
-CoqPilot will first try to generate proofs using the first model, and if it fails, it will try the second one.
+CoqPilot will first try to generate proofs using the first model, and if it doesn't succeed, it will try the second one.
 This way coqpilot iterates over all services (currently 4 of them) and for each service it iterates over all models.

 ## Guide to Model Configuration